right-solutions/rscmd/README.md

 	|-> src # jekyll project files
 	|-> template # the html template if any

+The src folder will be the jekyll root folder

-Make sure that you do install
+Make sure that you do do bundle install after this command

 $ bundle install

 ### Create a Rails Project